sousagroup/sousagroup.github.io/index.md

 # Oralbiome's Website

 We are a lab based at KCL in London looking to understand the links between oral health and systemic diseases.
+By integrating advanced multi-omics analyses and principles of systems biology, we aim to uncover the deeper, interconnected mechanisms that tie dental well-being to the broader landscape of human health.

 {% include section.html %}